 Virtual Courses Should Be Here to Stay

-Editorial by Stephen Schenthal, MD, MSW, Founder and CEO of PBI Education
+Editorial by Stephen Schenthal, MD, MSW, Founder of PBI Education

 Remedial education is on the cusp of a new era.
 When pandemic-related restrictions made in-person courses impossible, remedial education providers launched virtual programs.
 We have been delighted by the success of our effort, PBI Education’s Virtual Live Classroom®.
 These highly interactive courses not only offer distinct advantages over traditional, in-person classrooms, they also radically improve public safety by accelerating remediation.

 In the past, licensing boards insisted that all remedial courses be conducted in person.
 They believed, as we all did, that cases of professional misconduct could be adequately addressed only in an in-person setting.
 The system worked well enough — with one exception.
 There weren’t always enough courses.
 Disciplined practitioners often had to wait months for a class to open up.

 Almost overnight, in-person courses became impossible to convene, while the need for competent practitioners soared.
 Boards continued reviewing complaints and identifying healthcare professionals who needed remedial attention.
 But there were no longer any in-person courses, and no one knew when they would return.

 Rather than allow professionals to go on practicing indefinitely with deficits that compromised patient safety, boards moved quickly to authorize virtual courses.
 It was the right decision.
 In fact, it has turned out to be a brilliant decision.

 Based on our experience, virtual courses are not merely as good as live courses, they are better in several important ways.
 Consider these benefits:

 Participants learn by sharing experiences and discussing material in small courses.